 - 150ml Pimm’s No. 1

 - 450ml lemonade (Sprite or 7UP work just as well)

 - A small handful of chopped fresh strawberries

-- A small number of mint leaves
+- A few mint leaves

-- A desert spoon of chopped cucumber
+- A dessert spoon of chopped cucumber

-- Place the ice cubes in the jug and place the strawberries, cucumber, and mint on top.
+- Place the ice cubes in the jug and add the strawberries, cucumber, and mint on top.